 Our degree courses are provided with the option of the Science and Engineering Foundation Studies route option.
 This presents the opportunity for students from a wide variety of backgrounds, but with inappropriate qualifications, to transfer onto the degree course of choice, after completing a year of dedicated preparatory modules.

 There are laboratories for disciplines such as; dynamics and control, electronics, fluid mechanics, healthcare engineering, internal combustion engines, materials, mechatronics, metrology, optical engineering, additive manufacturing, sports engineering, structural integrity and thermodynamics.

 We also have extensive facilities for the engineering applications of lasers and high value manufacturing engineering.

 Our CNC machine tool workshops and electronics workshop are managed by skilled technical staff, who will work closely with you to develop ideas and support project work.

 We have extensive facilities devoted to the engineering applications of lasers and high value manufacturing engineering, areas in which our achievements in research and teaching have been recognised by two prestigious Queen’s Anniversary Prizes.

-Over 97% of our graduates were in employment and/or further study six months after graduating.
+98% of employed graduates were in managerial or professional roles six months after graduating.